-Istanbul, Turkey's biggest city, is thriving.
-The big news of late is the new tunnel they're digging under the Bosphorus.
-It will give a million commuters in the Asian suburbs an easy train link to their places of work on the European side.
-This tunnel is emblematic of modern Turkey's commitment to connecting east and west.
+Istanbul, Turkey’s biggest city, is thriving.
+The new tunnel they’re digging under the Bosphorus will give a million commuters in the Asian suburbs an easy train link to their places of work on the European side.
+This tunnel is emblematic of modern Turkey’s commitment to connecting east and west.

 It’s in this environment that, as a guide, I like to introduce my tour members to Turkish culture and Islam.
 Turkey is a secular nation (practicing the separation of mosque and state), but examples of how the people’s faith permeates society are plentiful.

 Driving into the modern high-rise suburbs of this city, I passed an old shepherd whose small flock was enjoying some grass in a freeway cloverleaf, surrounded by the sprawl of 10 million people.
 In the midst of all that modernity, he seemed a courageously timeless figure — raising sheep to be sacrificed for an upcoming Muslim festival.

 When it comes to experiencing Islam, I like to travel during Ramadan.
 This holy month, where Muslim people refrain from eating during daylight hours, is set by the lunar Islamic calendar.
 The fasting is intended to turn the heart away from the world and toward God.
 By allowing people of all classes to feel hunger pangs, it also encourages generosity toward the less fortunate: For many Muslim families, Ramadan concludes with acts of charity and gift-giving.